Amniocentesis: What to Expect Before, During, and After

 What Is Amniocentesis?

-Amniocentesis is often recommended for pregnancies identified as high-risk due to factors like advanced maternal age, previous chromosomal abnormalities, or family history of genetic disorders.
+Amniocentesis is often recommended for pregnancies identified as high-risk due to factors like advanced maternal age, previous chromosomal abnormalities, or a family history of genetic disorders.

 Understanding these recommendations can help you make informed decisions about your prenatal care.